Yukleelilith/vrp-relief-distribution-clark-wright/README.md

-# Clark-Wright VRP — Relief Goods Distribution (Peñaranda)
+# Clark-Wright VRP — Relief Goods Distribution (City of Malolos)

 **Application of Graph Theory in the Optimization of Relief Goods Distribution — BSM CS 3A**